 Year after year, London Craft Week shines a light on some of the most exciting makers through a programme of workshops, experiences, pop-ups, exhibitions and talks.
-The festival returns to the capital for its 8th edition from 9 – 15 May with a programme of over 300 events, showcasing works by more than 765 artists.
-Here are some of this year’s highlights.
+The festival returns to the capital for its ninth edition from 8 – 14 May 2023, with an eclectic programme of over 400 events set to take place across the capital, showcasing works by more than 700 artists, designers and makers from all over the world.
+Here we bring you this year’s highlights.

 London Craft Week kicks off just after the official coronation of King Charles III, so naturally that’s a big theme this year.
 A special programme will explore the stories of the craft that went into the royal event, including an exhibition at The Garrison Chapel celebrating The Prince’s Foundation at Highgrove.
 Elsewhere Turquoise Mountain will present a tour of historical art museum Leighton House, which will include a special display of work by artisans in Afghanistan and the Levant.

 And for those who want a bit of insight into the lives of the royals, London Craft Week is offering behind-the-scenes tours of Royal Warrant holders.
 Embark on a tour of Floris Perfumery, take part in a grooming masterclass at Truefitt & Hill, or look round Rachel Trevor Morgan’s atelier, milliner to the late Queen Elizabeth.

 There will be plenty to see at South Kensington art hub Cromwell Place.
 An exhibition called Material Beings will display works from eight contemporary craft artists who are breaking boundaries through either their choice of material or their artistic process.
 Explore pieces from names like Max Bainbridge, Chloé Rosetta Bell and Abigail Booth, made using materials from wood to clay and even insects.